Jan Peter Toennies

-Jan Peter Toennies (born 3 May 1930) is a German-American scientist.
+Jan Peter Toennies (born 3 May 1930) is a German-American scientist, known for his contributions to molecular physics, surface scattering, and the development of helium nanodroplet spectroscopy.

 Early life and education

-He was born in Philadelphia, Pennsylvania on 3 May 1930 to German immigrant parents.
+Toennies was born in Philadelphia, Pennsylvania on 3 May 1930 to German immigrant parents.
 He is the grandson of sociologist Ferdinand Tönnies.
 He graduated from Lower Merion High School, outside of Philadelphia, in 1948.
-He went on to Amherst College, where he finished with a BA in 1952, and to Brown University, where he received a PhD in chemistry in 1957.
+He went on to Amherst College, where he received a B.A. in 1952, and to Brown University, where he received a Ph.D. in chemistry in 1957.
 During graduate school he was a Fulbright student in Göttingen 1953–1954.